-Hatchie NWR is located four miles south of Brownsville, TN on Highway 76.
+Hatchie NWR is located south of Brownsville, TN on Highway 76.
 Headquarter’s and visitor center are located together.
 Surrounding community is rural but the refuge provides excellent opportunities for fishing, hunting, bird watching and photography or just a nice place to relax and take a quite drive.
 Hatchie NWR has 2-4 Bald Eagles and 1-2 Golden Eagles each year.
 In 2008, the Refuge hatched & fledged the first Bald Eagle nest recorded in Haywood County.
 The eagle pair successfully reared another chick in 2009.
 Wintering waterfowl average 80,000 ducks and 2,000 resident & migratory Canada geese on the refuge.
 Visitation at the refuge reaches around 60,000 annually.

 The refuge is located 50 miles east of Memphis, TN which offers endless recreational and cultural opportunities and about 130 miles west of Nashville, TN.
 The weather is in the 80's and 90's in the summer months and can fall into the teens during the winter months.

 If you are interest in volunteering please use our Online Application .
 The application should be printed and mailed to the refuge office.